andyborrell/pygamezero_bird/docs/source/part2.rst

 Ouch!
 -----

-OK, it's time to deal with collisions, this is going to be painful, but don't worry, no actual birds are going to be harmed -- only virtual birds.
+OK, it's time to deal with collisions.
+This is going to be painful, but don't worry no actual birds are going to be harmed -- only virtual birds.

 To be continued...